 Working as a counsellor or psychotherapist can be isolating work.
 Supervision can provide an opportunity to share your challenges, your successes, your experiences and your thinking.
 It can offer support and a place to learn and develop.

-I have a special interest in the psychotherapy of eating, body and weight.
-I provide psychotherapy , supervision and continue professional development on disordered eating and eating disorders.
-I have published in this area and continue with my research of clinical practice.
+I have a special interest throughout my professional career in the psychotherapy of eating, shape, body and weight.
+I provide psychotherapy , supervision and CPD on disordered eating and eating disorders.
+I have published in this area and continue with my writing and research of clinical practice.
 You can see the publication abstract on the link below.

-It might be that you require some specialist supervision for a client who presents with an eating issue or disordered eating or a history of an eating issue.
-I can provide ad hoc specialist supervision on eating, body and weight issues and I run some specialist CPD and supervision groups.
+Eating issues and eating disorders can create a lot of anxiety in the therapist.
+You might work as a therapist yourself with disordered eating or eating disorders such as in a clinic setting and require specialist clinical supervision.
+It might be that you require some specialist supervision for a specific client who presents with an eating issue or disordered eating or a history of an eating issue.
+I can provide specialist supervision on eating, body and weight issues and I run some specialist CPD and supervision groups.
 See the link here.

 With a history of working in marketing and public relations earlier in my career, business development and marketing has been important .
 I often provide supervisiory support in the area of business development and building private practice.
 You might be interested in the new marketing and practice development group I am running.
 See here.